PedroCavaleiro/Sharpflake/README.md

 var generator2 = new SnowflakeGenerator(configB);
 ```

-When using a dependency injection this can be done by adding the configuration to the `AddSnowflakeIdGenerator` method.
+When using a dependency injection, this can be done by adding the configuration to the `AddSnowflakeIdGenerator` method.

 ```csharp
 // Using the DateTime class